-Income from lands granted for the use of certain institutions and public buildings and deposited in income funds for such institutions and buildings pursuant to Section 19-1-17 NMSA 1978 may be appropriated and pledged for payments pursuant to any guaranteed utility savings contract or related lease-purchase agreement or installment payment contract pursuant to the Public Building Energy Efficiency and Water Conservation Act [this article].
-Any money so appropriated shall be deposited in a special fund or account of the institution or fund and that revenue and no other revenue shall be used to make such payments pursuant to the Public Building Energy Efficiency and Water Conservation Act.
+Income from lands granted for the use of certain institutions and public buildings and deposited in income funds for such institutions and buildings pursuant to Section 19-1-17 NMSA 1978 may be appropriated and pledged for payments pursuant to any guaranteed energy savings contract or related lease-purchase agreement or installment payment contract pursuant to the Public Building Energy Efficiency Act [6-23-1 to 6-23-10 NMSA 1978].
+Any money so appropriated shall be deposited in a special fund or account of the institution or fund and that revenue and no other revenue shall be used to make such payments to the Public Building Energy Efficiency Act.